 The Meissen Library Collection is not yet fully catalogued; catalogue records for some of its contents only are available via Durham University's main Library Catalogue.

 All items acquired for the Collection since 2014 are available via the main Library Catalogue and earlier items are in the process of being added as well.
 (A listing of the more than 5,400 items, which are already available via the main Library Catalogue with full catalogue records, is available.)

 Meanwhile, please also use the following search box to search for brief details of many other items acquired for, and part of, the Collection prior to 2014:

-The Meissen Library Collection is housed on mobile shelving on level 1 of the Bill Bryson Library East Wing.
+The Meissen Library Collection is housed on level 3 of the Bill Bryson Library.
 Please ask at the Help and Information Point if you require directions or assistance.

 The Collection is available for consultation during University Library opening hours.
 Non-members of the University should call at the Bill Bryson Library reception point during staffed hours and bring photographic ID.
 If you need further information please email us or phone the Library on 0191 334 3042.

 - The Meissen Library Collection has its origin in the gift of the Evangelische Kirche Deutschland (EKD), the German Protestant Church, to the Church of England, consequent on the 1991 Meissen agreement between the two churches.
 German Protestant studies.